The cast of Stranger Things are unsurprisingly talented musicians

 Photo: Netflix

-Season 4 of Netflix’s Stranger Things is finally upon us, which means I can delve into a subject I love: actors who just so happen to be musicians.
+The final season of Netflix’s Stranger Things is finally upon us, which means I can delve into a subject I love: actors who just so happen to be musicians.

 As I’m sure many will understand, once you binge-watch a new (to you, at least) TV show and it just happens to have a huge following, you find yourself watching interviews, behind the scenes and falling down a rabbit hole that leads you to discover that the dude who plays Jonathan (Charlie Heaton) has a whole baby.
 Like, a child.